Research Paper By Lulu Cook

 As simple as it is, directly asking for the prospect’s business is a step many coaches miss.
 Particularly for coaches who excel in the relationship-building style of relating, or for those who still harbor negative stereotypes about salespeople, there can be a concern that this step is too abrupt or pushy.
 You may want to remind yourself that actually asking for the sale increases successful conversions.
 By the time a coach has engaged in the kind of sales conversation that draws out the motivations and hopes of the buyer, it should be clear that they are looking for help with that particular problem – there’s nothing wrong with directly asking them to agree to be coached on the topic!
 And of course, the would-be client is always welcome to say no.

-Some people do have a slower decision-making process, more research they need to do, or are simply not ready to make that commitment in the moment.
-With research indicating that consumers need multiple “touch points”, or exposures to a sales message, before they will commit to a product or service, coaches can expect that it will be unusual for a prospect to buy at the first conversation.
+Some people do have a slower decision-making process, more research they need to do, or are simply not ready to make that commitment at the moment.
+With research indicating that consumers need multiple “touchpoints”, or exposures to a sales message before they will commit to a product or service, coaches can expect that it will be unusual for a prospect to buy at the first conversation.
 Whilst the exact numbers vary, it’s a general rule of thumb derived from research that 80% of sales occur only after at least 5 instances of contact between the seller and the buyer.

 Prospects almost never come out and say, “OK, I want to buy this product right now.”
 No matter how interested they are, they will be inclined to let you just walk out the door unless you specifically ask for the sale.
 But asking someone to buy from you in so many words can be a scary experience, especially for someone who is relatively new to sales. ~ Wendy Connick, sales blogger